Anne Valentina Berthelsen

-Anne Valentina Berthelsen (born 16 September 1994 in Hørsholm) is a Danish politician, who is a member of the Folketing for the Socialist People's Party.
+Anne Valentina Berthelsen (born 16 September 1994) is a Danish politician, who is a member of the Folketing for the Socialist People's Party.
 She was elected into the Folketing in the 2019 Danish general election.

 Political career

 Berthelsen first ran for parliament in the 2019 election, where she received 1,304 votes.
 This was enough for her to gain one of the Socialist People's Party's levelling seats.